 Below are the elements of an assignee compensation, which are subject to income tax in general situation:

-Are there any areas of income that are exempted from taxation in your country?
+Are there any areas of income that are exempted from taxation in your country/territory?
 If so, please provide a general definition of these areas.

-Yes, the assignee will avail the following exemptions from his income:
+Yes, the assignee will avail the following exemptions from their income:

 There are no concessions for expatriates in Bangladesh.